Discover Super-Fast WiFi 6: The Next Generation of WiFi

-Having a tone of devices connected to one network can cause challenges with speed, latency, and bandwidth.
+Having a ton of devices connected to one network can cause problems with speed, latency, and bandwidth.
 To keep up with the growing demand for WiFi access, the WiFi Alliance has introduced the newest WiFi technology, WiFi 6.

 What is WiFi 6?

 WiFi 6, also known as IEEE 802.11ax, is the new standard for WiFi.
 It’s an upgrade from the current IEEE 802.11ac, or WiFi 5, standard.
-WiFi 6 is designed to deliver blazing fast speeds, support more devices simultaneously, decrease latency, and increase bandwidth.
+WiFi 6 is designed to deliver blazing fast speeds, support more devices at the same time, decrease latency, and increase bandwidth.

 How Did WiFi 6 Get its Name?

 The concept of WiFi is difficult to understand and hard to keep up with.
 Luckily, the WiFi Alliance knew that.
-They decided to, in a sense, re-brand the WiFi standards to help people that are not tech-savvy understand which WiFi standard is better.
+They decided to, in a sense, re-brand the WiFi standards to help people that are not tech-savvy understand which WiFi standard is better for them.

 Instead of keeping products classified by the number sequence 802.11 followed by letters, they decided to take a simpler approach.
-Each WiFi standard will now be identified by a number that represents the WiFi’s generation.
+Each WiFi standard will now be named by a number that stands for the WiFi’s generation.